Governance Boundary & Coverage FAQ

 • GRC holds your policies, controls, and risk posture.

-SEAL Legal Runtime uses these as inputs and adds the missing piece:
+SEAL Legal Runtime uses these as inputs and adds the missing layer:

 SEAL does not replace IAM, guardrails, or GRC.